TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-performance-unexpectedbehaviorerrorsorexceptionsexec.md

 * **Troubleshooting high CPU utilization?**

   If you're experiencing high utilization on the CPU, remember that the number of active connections to your server can cause a spike.
 Be sure to review [Connecting efficiently to Azure Database for MySQL with ProxySQL](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/connecting-efficiently-to-azure-database-for-mysql-with-proxysql/ba-p/1279842).
 For more information about resolving issues related to high CPU utilization, see [Azure Database for MySQL Performance Troubleshooting Basics](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/azure-database-for-mysql-performance-troubleshooting-basics/ba-p/782815)

 * **Troubleshooting out of memory issues?**

-  If you're experiencing out of memory issues, see [Tune your server parameters](https://docs.microsoft.com/azure/mysql/app-development-best-practices#tune-your-server-parameters) in the article on App development best practices.
+  If you're experiencing out-of-memory issues, see [Tune your server parameters](https://docs.microsoft.com/azure/mysql/app-development-best-practices#tune-your-server-parameters) in the article on App development best practices.

 * **Troubleshooting out of connections issues?**

   If you're experiencing out of connections issues, see [Use connection pooling](https://docs.microsoft.com/azure/mysql/app-development-best-practices#use-connection-pooling) in the article on App development best practices.

 ## Quick tips

-Also, be sure to consider the following points.
+Also, make sure to consider the following points.

 * Monitor resource consumption on your server.
 If you max out either I/O or compute resources, scale up the resources that are limited.
 For more information, see [Monitoring in Azure Database for MySQL](https://docs.microsoft.com/azure/mysql/concepts-monitoring).
-* Don’t forget to search the internet for potential solutions from the MySQL community.
+* Don’t forget to search for potential solutions from the MySQL community.

 ## **Recommended documents**